Mk-ism/Mitm-attack/Readme.md

 You can access it inside your browser by typing “http://192.168.0.103/admin” or “http://pi.hole/admin”.
 Change the IP address according to your setup.
 ### PI-VPN INSTALLATION GUIDE
 ❖ `curl -L https://install.pivpn.io | bash `
-- copy paste above command in terminal
+- copy paste above command in terminal < Br />
 ❖ After installation, select ok and follow instructions

 ## Conclusion